Martin Hannett: Legacy

+Several weeks after his death, Factory Records released the compilation album Martin: The Work of Martin Hannett (FACT325) as a tribute, collecting his work as a producer.
+In 2007, Colin Sharp published Who Killed Martin Hannett?, a memoir based on interviews with Hannett's friends and collaborators.
+Sharp had previously been a member of The Durutti Column and was friends with Hannett during his time in the Manchester scene.

+Hannett was portrayed by Andy Serkis in the 2002 film 24 Hour Party People, a fictionalised depiction of Tony Wilson's career as the co-founder of Factory Records and The Haçienda nightclub.
+In the DVD commentary for the film, Wilson notes a review that described Hannett as Serkis's "strangest role" and points out that the actor is best known for his portrayal of Gollum in Peter Jackson's The Lord of the Rings trilogy.
+Wilson concludes that the reviewer's implication is correct, that indeed, Hannett was far stranger than the Lord of the Rings character.
+Hannett was portrayed by Ben Naylor in Anton Corbijn's 2007 film Control, a biopic of Ian Curtis.

 A film documentary about Hannett's life was released on DVD on the 23rd anniversary of his death on 10 April 2014.
-A book was released the same day, Martin Hannett – Pleasures of the Unknown by Chris Hewitt.
-Another book by Hewitt, Martin Hannett, His Equipment and Strawberry Studios, was published on 26 January 2016 to coincide with the 50th anniversary of Strawberry Recording Studios.
-Several weeks after his death, Factory Records released "Martin: The Work of Martin Hannett" (FACT325) as a tribute.
+A book was released on the same day, Martin Hannett – Pleasures of the Unknown by Chris Hewitt.
+Another book by Hewitt, Martin Hannett, His Equipment and Strawberry Studios, was published on 26 January 2016 to coincide with the 50th anniversary of Strawberry Recording Studios, where Hannett recorded with Joy Division.

-Hannett was portrayed by Andy Serkis in the 2002 film 24 Hour Party People, which was based on Tony Wilson's career as the co-founder of Factory Records and The Haçienda nightclub.
-In the DVD commentary, Wilson notes a review that described Hannett as Serkis' "strangest role" and points out that Serkis is best known for his portrayal of Gollum in Peter Jackson's The Lord of the Rings trilogy.
-Wilson concludes that the reviewer's implication is correct, that indeed, Hannett was far stranger than the Lord of the Rings character.
-Hannett was portrayed by Ben Naylor in Anton Corbijn's film Control (2007).